DomBurke23/CSharp_Practice/README.md

 This process of bundling related data and methods into a type is called encapsulation, and it makes code easier to organize and reuse.

 An instance constructor is run before an instance is used, and a static constructor is run once before a class is used.

+A protected member can be accessed by the current class and any class that inherits from it.
+We can refer to a superclass inside a subclass with the base keyword.